 All Daytona models come in a 40mm case with chronograph pushers and screw-down crowns.
-You can avail of this gorgeous timepiece in 18ct gold (Everose, yellow & white), platinum, and two-tone steel and gold.
+You can get this gorgeous timepiece in 18ct gold (Everose, yellow & white), platinum, and two-tone steel and gold.

 The popularity of the Rolex Daytona is so high that you can only avail of them in the secondary market.
 Unfortunately, getting a Daytona in ceramic and stainless steel (Ref.
 116500LN) is increasingly difficult, even in the pre-owned luxury watch market.

 Most of you know the Omega Speedmaster as the ‘Moonwatch’.
 But did you know that originally this watch was the brand’s first racing watch?
 Born in 1957, the Omega Speedmaster was the first racing timepiece with a tachymeter scale on the bezel and not on the dial.
-This offered better legibility.
-The watch dedicates itself to the motorsport drivers.
+The watch dedicates itself to motorsport drivers and offers better legibility.

-The sporty Racing Master Chronograph watches have a 44.25 mm case size available in 18ct Sedna Rose gold or stainless steel.
+The sporty Racing Master Chronograph watch has a 44.25 mm case size available in 18ct Sedna Rose gold or stainless steel.
 One of the most striking features of the Omega Racing timepiece is the ‘Racing dial’, which has a characteristic checkered-flag minute track.
-The 1968 Speedmaster watches inspire this.
+It draws its inspiration from the 1968 Speedmaster watches.
 Additionally, two sub-dials with black outer rings enhance the functionality and appeal.

 While many consider Cartier the King of Jewellers, the brand is equally capable of making chronographs that serve the purpose.
 The Roadster is one such model that the manufacturer no longer makes but has a huge following in the market.
 You can try your hands in the pre-owned luxury watch section to get one of these desirable timepieces.

 Cartier launched the Roadster Chronograph in the 2000s by taking a little inspiration from the sports cars of the 1950s and 1960s.
 So, expect to see a few over-the-top elements on the watch face.
-Whether it is the windshield-like date magnifier lens, the winding crown, aerodynamic tonneau case or the speedometer-style dials; the brand takes many cues from the cars.
+The brand takes many cues from the cars, whether the windshield-like date magnifier lens, the winding crown, aerodynamic tonneau case or the speedometer-style dials.
 The Roadster is a cult favourite for its various astonishing features.
 Also, do not miss the headlight-designed cavities!